SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/w4m1-exercise1-submission.md

 name: Submit Workshop 4 Module 1 Exercise 1
 about: Please turn in your exercises for the GALUP team to review.
-title: 'Module 1 exercise 1 [replace with your name]'
+title: 'Module 1 Exercise 1 [replace with your name]'
-labels: Exercise W4M0
+labels: Exercise W4M1

 ---